nus-cs2103-AY2425S1/ip/README.md

 ## Gumball

+> “Your mind is for having ideas, not holding them.” – David Allen ([source](https://dansilvestre.com/productivity-quotes/))

-Gumball frees your mind of having to remember things you need to do.
+Gumball frees your mind of having to remember things you need to do ~~stopping you from being too lazy~~.
 It's,

 -text-based